-The Board is responsible to determine, decide and evaluate on a regular basis the organisational and operational structure of the Company, aimed at supporting its strategic objectives and operations, and validate the policies regarding governance sensu stricto as well as the prudential and financial reporting to the competent supervisory authorities.
+The Board of Directors is responsible among others to determine, decide and evaluate on a regular basis the organisational and operational structure of the Company, aimed at supporting its strategic objectives and operations, and validate the policies regarding governance sensu stricto as well as the prudential and financial reporting to the competent supervisory authorities.

-With respect to risk management, the Board is responsible for setting the overall risk appetite and overall risk tolerance of the Company, and for approving the general policy and principles on risk management, drawing the framework wherein the Company is willing to accept and retain risks and/or should avoid and transfer risks.
+With respect to risk management, the Board of Directors is responsible for setting the overall risk appetite and overall risk tolerance of the Company, and for approving the general policy and principles on risk management, drawing the framework wherein the Company is willing to accept and retain risks and/or should avoid and transfer risks.

-In that respect, the Board will also approve any periodic revision of the main strategies and policies in terms of risk management, and ensure that such strategic decisions and policies are consistent with the structure, size and the specificities of the Company.
+The Board of Directors will among others also approve any periodic revision of the main strategies and policies in terms of risk management, and ensure that such strategic decisions and policies are consistent with the structure, size and the specificities of the Company.

-In its supervising role, the Board of Directors ensures that an Executive Committee is established which is responsible for the day-to-day management and effective governance of the Company in accordance with the general policy lines and strategy laid down by the Board, and monitors its performance.
-Further, it will evaluate and approve the financial objectives as well as the operational and financial plan (the business plan) as prepared by the Executive Committee and review and evaluate the performance of the Company in light of the proposed financial objectives and business plans.
+In its supervising role, the Board of Directors ensures that an Executive Committee is established which is responsible for the day-to-day management and effective governance of the Company in accordance with the general policy lines and strategy laid down by the Board of Directors, and monitors its performance.
+Further, it will evaluate and approve the financial objectives as well as the operational and financial plan as prepared by the Executive Committee and review and evaluate the performance of the Company in light of the proposed financial objectives and business plans.